FACTBOX-Champions League final - Juventus v Real Madrid

-June 1 Here are some facts and figures ahead of Saturday's Champions League final between Juventus and defending champions Real Madrid in Cardiff:
+June 3 Here are some facts and figures after Real Madrid beat Juventus 4-1 in Saturday's Champions League final in Cardiff:

-- Italian champions Juventus have won the competition twice before, in 1985 and 1996.

-- The teams have met in Europe's top-level club competition on 18 previous occasions, ending with eight wins apiece and two draws between them.

-- Madrid have scored 499 goals in the competition and will become the first team in the tournament's history to reach 500 goals if they score in the final.

-- If Madrid beat Juventus, the Spanish side will become the first team to successfully defend the title since AC Milan in 1990.
+- Real Madrid became the first team to successfully defend the title since AC Milan in 1990.

-- Juventus will become the ninth European side to record a treble if they beat Madrid, having already won the Coppa Italia and Serie A this season.
+- Real Madrid won a La Liga title and European Cup double for the first time since 1958.

-- The Italians are seeking to become the first team to lift the trophy unbeaten since Manchester United in 2008.
+- Cristiano Ronaldo's opener saw Madrid become the first team in the competitions's history to score 500 goals.

-- The final will be broadcast in more than 200 countries, with an expected 'live' average of 160 million viewers.
+-Juventus lost a record extending seventh European Cup final out of nine appearances.

+-Juve's Juan Cuadrado became the third player to be sent off in a Champions League final, following Jens Lehmann in 2006 and Didier Drogba in 2008.

-- Both teams are competing in their sixth Champions League final, equalling AC Milan's record.
+- Both Real and Juve competed in their sixth Champions League final, equalling AC Milan's record.

-- Germany's Felix Brych will referee the final.
+- Germany's Felix Brych refereed the final.
 The 41-year-old was in charge of the 2014 Europa League final between Sevilla and Benfica in Turin.

 Season review: